 Boundaries are the limits we set for ourselves for what we are willing and not willing to do, as well as what we will and will not tolerate from others.
 They can be physical or emotional and vary from person to person.

-For example, a physical boundary may be not allowing someone to touch you without your consent, while an emotional boundary may be not allowing someone to speak to you disrespectfully.
+For example, a physical boundary may be not allowing someone to hug you without your consent, while an emotional boundary may be not allowing someone to speak to you in a certain way.

 Boundaries are important because they help us to maintain our sense of self and protect our emotional health.
 They also help us to build healthy relationships based on mutual respect and understanding.
 By communicating our boundaries clearly we can create a sense of safety and security in our relationships.